-- SDF (silver diamine fluoride) is a liquid that can be brushed on teeth to stop cavities from growing, after they have formed. - SDF is applied without using needles or a drill. - SDF has both silver and fluoride in it.
-Silver kills the germs that cause cavities, and fluoride helps to make the tooth stronger. - Cavities treated with SDF turn black.
+- SDF (silver diamine fluoride) is a liquid that can be brushed on teeth to prevent cavities and stop them from growing after they have formed. - SDF is applied without using needles or a drill. - SDF has both silver and fluoride in it.
+Silver kills the germs that cause cavities, and fluoride helps to make the tooth stronger.

+- Cavities treated with SDF turn black.
 This is a sign that SDF is working.
-After SDF treatment, a dental professional may cover the black treated area with a white filling, if needed. - SDF has been approved by the FDA for treating sensitive teeth and has received "breakthrough therapy designation" for treating cavities. - VT Medicaid covers SDF treatment for children and adults. - SDF can help young children, older Vermonters, Vermonters with disabilities, and people who cannot have conventional dental treatment for any reason.
+After SDF treatment, a dental professional may cover the black treated area with a white filling, if needed. - SDF has been approved by the FDA for treating sensitive teeth and has received "breakthrough therapy designation" for treating cavities. - VT Medicaid covers SDF treatment for children and adults.